emipa606/BloodPactRitual/README.md

    - *if they love each other, the blood pact will be more effective, and they will be happy*

-- also they generaly won't like being really far apart from each other.
+- also they generaly won&apos;t like being really far apart from each other.